Larkin Community Hospital

-Larkin Community Hospital (LCH) is a for-profit 146-bed general medical, surgical and psychiatric teaching hospital.
+Larkin Community Hospital (LCH) is a for-profit 146-bed general medical, surgical and psychiatric teaching hospital in South Miami, Florida.
 In the last year with available data, LCH had about 7,523 emergency department visits and 5,792 admissions.
 Physicians at the hospital performed 794 inpatient and 739 outpatient surgeries.

-LCH is the only hospital in Miami-Dade County with an Area of Critical Need designation by the Florida Board of Medicine.
+LCH is the only hospital in Miami-Dade County, Florida with an Area of Critical Need designation by the Florida Board of Medicine.
 The hospital is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

 The hospital is part of Larkin Health System, an integrated healthcare delivery system accredited by the Joint Commission with locations in South Miami, Hialeah and Hollywood, Florida.
 This network of acute care hospitals provide a complete continuum of healthcare services, including a full range of inpatient and outpatient services, and home health agencies in Miami-Dade and Broward County.

 History

+The hospital was known as Larkin General Hospital and owned by Dr. John T. MacDonald Health Systems, Inc. until 1992 when HealthSouth purchased the hospital from the health system and renamed it HealthSouth Larkin Hospital.
+HealthSouth's purchase included Doctors' Hospital, Larkin's sister hospital in Coral Gables.
+HealthSouth sold Larkin to a group of private investors in 1997 and the hospital was renamed Larkin Community Hospital.

 In 2013 LCH was named Top Urban Hospital by The Leapfrog Group.

 In March 2014, LCH began accepting applicants for its new Advance Education in General Dentistry (AEGD) residency program.

 In February 2016, Larkin Community Hospital acquired Palm Springs General Hospital now called Larkin Community Hospital Palm Springs Campus, located at 1475 W 49th Pl, Hialeah, FL 33012.